Supporting confidence and comfort for patients with cancer

 A patient's perspective

-We were initially approached by Nikki, a patient who previously use scalp cooling during chemotherapy, but had been unable to do so for her current treatment round due to limited availability.
+We were initially approached by Nikki, a patient who had used scalp cooling during her first round of chemotherapy.
+Nikki hadn't been able to access this vital service during her current treatment, due to the limited availability of machines.

 Our campaign

 These machines are essential in helping patients like Nikki maintain their confidence and identity throughout their treatment journey.
 At £15,000 each per scalp cooling unit, they are a significant cost.
-We are launching this fundraising campaign to raise at least £15,000, to purchase one new machine.
+We are launching this fundraising campaign to raise the funds to purchase one new unit for the hospital.

-Your support can make a significant difference in the lives of many cancer patients.
+Your support can make a significant difference in the lives of many people living with cancer.
 Please consider donating to our campaign or getting involved in other ways.

 Cooling the Scalp